-VA home loans are to help veterans finance the purchase of homes with favorable loan terms.
+VA mortgages are designed to help veterans finance the purchase of homes with the most favorable loan terms along with mortgage rates.
 There are members of the Selected Reserve, active duty personnel and certain categories of spouses that may also be eligible for VA loan financing.
-You will need to provide a Certificate of Eligibility from VA to prove to the lender that you are eligible for a VA loan.
+You will need to provide a Certificate of Eligibility from the VA to prove your VA benefits.

 There are some other benefits that you may want to check on.
 A great resource for any questions regarding eligibility and all benefits can be found here